freepik-company/gommitizen/README.md

 - `pre-changelog`: Runs before the changelog generation.
 - `post-changelog`: Runs after the changelog generation.

-The hooks are shell commands that are executed in the root of the project.
+The hooks are shell getCommands that are executed in the root of the project.
 These are all optional fields.

 ## Development